amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 ## Build Overview

 Ok, not totally unknown.
 In the past year or two, intrepid souls on the internet have taken it on themselves to use the principles of ECM to cut gun barrel rifling at home.
 Whether or not you think the end product is worthwhile, the process seems to work.
-If these folks can stick what amounts to a 3D printed
+If these folks can cut helical groves in (hopefully) barrel-grade steel with what amounts to a wire wrapped plastic churro and some salt water, maybe it's not that big a stretch to expect some kind of results with a metallized 3D print that's attached to the Z stage of a RepRap.

 <a href="https://i.imgur.com/WGS2In8.png"><img src="https://i.imgur.com/EghvbqZ.png" height="700" title="source: imgur.com"/></a>